Top List

 A practical Idaho value pick with university-town energy

 Pocatello wins because it balances affordability, safety, healthcare, dining access, mountain views, and college-town energy better than most places in the region.
+It may not read as a classic retirement destination at first glance, so visit with an eye toward daily routines, neighborhoods, and whether the community feels like your pace.

 - Population

-- 57,635
+- 58,771

 - Home Value